Anthony Medeiros

 Biography

+Anthony is an experienced public sector and higher education administrator, mediator, and leader of high-impact dialogue and civic engagement initiatives.
 Previously, Anthony served as a United States diplomat and USAID Foreign Service Officer, managing democracy, human rights, and peace programs.
-He most recently served as Deputy Director of the office of Democracy, Governance, and Peace in Kinshasa, overseeing work in the Democratic Republic of Congo, the Central African Republic, and Gabon.
+He most recently served as Deputy Director of Democracy, Governance, and Peace at the U.S. Embassy in Kinshasa, Democratic Republic of Congo.
 His earlier postings included Uganda, Senegal, and Washington.